ciuccislab/pyECRtools/README.md

 # pyECRtools: A Python Toolbox for Electrical Conductivity Relaxation (ECR) Analysis

 **pyECRtools** is a Python translation of the original MATLAB-based ECRtools (available at https://github.com/ciuccislab/ECRtools/).
-This Python implementation provides the same powerful functionality for analyzing Electrical Conductivity Relaxation (ECR) data.
-Developed by Francesco Ciucci at the University of Bayreuth, this toolbox provides comprehensive tools for researchers working with ECR measurements.
+This Python implementation focuses on core functionalities for analyzing ECR data, providing essential tools for extracting kinetic and transport parameters from ECR measurements.
+While the graphical user interface and optimal experimental design features from the original ECRtools are not included, the package offers a streamlined, script-based approach for ECR analysis.

 ## Key Features